alumae/gst-kaldi-nnet2-online/README.md

 DNN acoustic models.
 The iVectors are adapted to the current audio stream automatically.

 # CHANGELOG
+2017-08-09: Also implemented phone confidence scores, which are included with phone alignments.
+Note that phone confidence scores are very inaccurate.

 2017-08-09: Implemented word confidences.
-Set the `do-word-confidences=true` and also set the `word-boundary-file=dir/word_boundary.int`, since the word confidences will be included with the word alignment information.
+Confidence scores are included with word alignments, so set `word-boundary-file=dir/word_boundary.int`, since this invokes word alignment generation.

 2017-06-05: Now works with Kaldi 5.2 (i.e., the latest), also requires it.
 Decoder now also sets test mode for dropout and batch norm layers, and uses more memory-efficient